glebihan/cinnabot/README.md

 cinnabot
 ========

-Simple IRC bot used to display information about issues / pull requests when they're mentioned in a channel.
+Simple IRC bot used to display information about issues / pull requests / commits when they're mentioned in a channel.